hybridbad/CV-1/README.md

 #### Makers Academy (March 2019 to May 2019)

-Makers Fellow, highly selective 12 week intensive coding bootcamp.
+Makers Fellow, enrolled in the highly selective 12 week intensive coding bootcamp.

 - Curious and passionate about code.
 [PROVIDE EVIDENCE!]
 - Fast, independent learner [PROVIDE EVIDENCE!]